Maria Mitchell: Professorship at Vassar College (1865–1888)

-Though Mitchell herself did not have a college education, she was appointed professor of astronomy at Vassar College by its founder, Matthew Vassar, in 1865 and became the first female professor of astronomy.
+Though Mitchell did not have a college education, she was appointed professor of astronomy at Vassar College by its founder, Matthew Vassar, in 1865, and became the first female professor of astronomy.
 Mitchell was the first person appointed to the faculty and was also named director of the Vassar College Observatory, a position she held for more than two decades.
 Mitchell also edited the astronomical column of Scientific American during her professorship.
 Thanks in part to Mitchell's guidance, Vassar College enrolled more students in mathematics and astronomy than Harvard University from 1865 to 1888.
-In 1869, Mitchell joined Mary Somerville and Elizabeth Cabot Agassiz in becoming some of the first women elected to the American Philosophical Society.
-Hanover College, Columbia University, and Rutgers Female College granted Mitchell honorary degrees.
+In 1869, Mitchell became one of the first women elected to the American Philosophical Society, alongside Mary Somerville and Elizabeth Cabot Agassiz.
+She received honorary doctorates from Hanover College, Columbia University, and Rutgers Female College.

-Mitchell maintained many of her unconventional teaching methods in her classes: she reported neither grades nor absences; she advocated for small classes and individualized attention; and she incorporated technology and mathematics in her lessons.
-Though her students' career options were limited, she never doubted the importance of their study of astronomy.
+Mitchell employed many unconventional teaching methods in her classes.
+She reported neither grades nor absences, advocated for small classes and individualized attention, and incorporated technology and mathematics into her lessons.
+Though her students' career options were limited by their gender, she emphasized the importance of their study of astronomy.
 "I cannot expect to make astronomers," she said to her students, "but I do expect that you will invigorate your minds by the effort at healthy modes of thinking.
-When we are chafed and fretted by small cares, a look at the stars will show us the littleness of our own interests".
+When we are chafed and fretted by small cares, a look at the stars will show us the littleness of our own interests."

-Mitchell's own research interests were quite varied.
-She took pictures of planets, such as Jupiter and Saturn, as well as their moons, and she studied nebulae, double stars, and solar eclipses.
-Mitchell then developed theories around her observations, such as the revolution of one star around another in double star formations and the influence of distance and chemical composition in star color variation.
+Mitchell's research interests were varied.
+She photographed planets such as Jupiter and Saturn, as well as their moons, and studied nebulae, double stars, and solar eclipses.
+Mitchell also developed theories around her observations, such as the revolution of one star around another in double star formations and the influence of distance and chemical composition in star color variation.

 Mitchell often involved her students with her astronomical observations in both the field and the Vassar College Observatory.
 Though she began recording sunspots by eye in 1868, she and her students began photographing them daily in 1873.
-These were the first regular photographs of the sun, and they allowed her to explore the hypothesis that sunspots were cavities rather than clouds on the surface of the sun.
+These were the first regular photographs of the Sun, and they allowed her to explore the hypothesis that sunspots were cavities rather than clouds on the surface of the Sun.
 For the total solar eclipse of July 29, 1878 Mitchell and five assistants traveled with a 4-inch telescope to Denver for observations.
 Her efforts contributed to the success of Vassar's science and astronomy graduates, as twenty-five of her students would go on to be featured in Who's Who in America.

-After teaching at Vassar for some time, she learned that despite her reputation and experience, her salary was less than that of many younger male professors.
-Mitchell and Alida Avery, the only other woman on the faculty at that time, insisted on a salary increase, and got it.
+After teaching at Vassar for some time, Mitchell discovered that she was being paid less than many younger male professors.
+Mitchell and Alida Avery, the only other woman on the faculty at that time, demanded a salary increase, which they received.
 She taught at the college until her retirement in 1888, one year before her death.